 Travel guide: Why you should go backpacking in Mexico’s Yucatan Peninsula

 Hey guys, sorry it’s been a while since my last post but it’s for good reason.
-After spending some time back home working I’m off on a new adventure, this time in Central America.
-Over the last few weeks I’ve travelled around Mexico’s Yucatan Peninsula with my best friend and I’ve now joined a tour to cover the rest of this area and we’re currently in Guatemala.
-I’ve got so much to talk about from the last few weeks already, but unfortunately my laptop died along the way which is why I’ve not been able to write.
-However today, the very day I find a laptop shop that I was planning on going to, it’s working again so to celebrate I thought I’d write a post about my experience of backpacking in Mexico and how it met, exceeded and challenged my expectations in different ways.
+After spending some time back home working I’m off on a new adventure; this time in Central America.
+Over the last few weeks I’ve travelled around Mexico’s Yucatan Peninsula with my best friend.
+I’ve now joined a tour to cover the rest of this area and we’re currently in Guatemala.
+I’ve got so much to talk about from the last few weeks, but unfortunately my laptop died along the way- which is why I’ve not been able to write.
+However today, the very day I find a laptop shop that I was planning on going to, it’s working again!
+So, to celebrate I thought I’d write a post about my experience of backpacking in Mexico and how it met, exceeded and challenged my expectations in different ways.

 The bus rides

 Buses are one of the best ways to get around in Mexico’s Yucatan Peninsula and they are always guaranteed fun, organised chaos and I generally found them pretty reliable.
 You can either get a public bus, Ado bus (these are best for longer journeys) or a Collectivo (mini-van/ local bus service that’s good for getting to more remote locations).

 If parts of Mexico ever felt a little touristy then there was nothing like a bus ride to remind yourself what country you’re in.
 One of my favourite journeys was on the Collectivo in Cozumel where they tried to pack in as many people as possible, pulling in extra stalls between the seats to sit on there was the bus ride to Tulum where I couldn’t open my water bottle and about ten different locals passed it around trying to help me open it.